The Exercise Coach®

 Training & Support

-The brand provides a robust 74-hour training curriculum for four individuals, covering core operational and managerial topics to prepare the local team for launch.
-The program includes on-site launch support as an operational readiness tool; franchisees are responsible for travel and living expenses, and on-site assistance may incur additional fees.
+The Exercise Coach provides a streamlined 74-hour training curriculum designed to prepare four staff members for launch.
+The program includes on-site support as a tool for operational readiness, with franchisees responsible for travel and living expenses.

 Unit Growth Analysis